python/devguide/getting-started/pull-request-lifecycle.rst

 * Has ``configure`` been regenerated, if necessary?
 * Has ``pyconfig.h.in`` been regenerated, if necessary?

-The automated checks don't actually *answer* all of these questions.
-Aside from the whitespace checks, the tool is a memory aid for the various elements that can go into making a complete pull request.
+The automated checks don't actually *answer* these questions.
+The tool is a memory aid for the various elements that can go into making a complete pull request.